Tag Archives: United States

 Which of these species have you seen?
 Leave a comment below and thanks for reading!

-Geese of the New Jersey (8 Species to Know)
+Geese of South Dakota (5 Species to Know)

 Geese can be loud, but also beautiful birds that can be found throughout North America.
 Since there are only a handful of species that call the United States home, geese can be a good group to start with if you’re just beginning to learn bird identification.
 Both males and females of these species look the same as far as plumage, and they do not have different colorations in different seasons.